locallyoptimistic/LocallyOptimistic/content/post/data-warehouse-sla-p2.md

  - SLA
 ---

-In my previous post I explored the concept of a data warehouse SLA as a tool to build a trusting stakeholder relationship.
-I also introduced a template to help you write your very own data warehouse SLA - a letter addressed to your stakeholders.
+Your data warehouse needs a Service Level Agreement (SLA).
+To help get you started, in [part one]({{< relref "data-warehouse-sla-p1.md" >}}) I introduced a date warehouse SLA template - a letter addressed to your stakeholders.
 In this post I walk through the meat of the SLA template: services provided, expected performance, problem reporting, response time, monitoring processes, issue communication and stakeholder commitment.
-If you have not read [part one]({{< relref "data-warehouse-sla-p1.md" >}}), I highly recommend reading it first!
+If you have not already read [part one]({{< relref "data-warehouse-sla-p1.md" >}}), I highly recommend reading it first!
 <!--more-->

 ## Writing your SLA